teachaccess/tutorial/slides/02-Developers/02-images.html.md

   examples:
     - title: An Accessible Inline Image
       description: |
-        This is an image with an alt text.
+        This is an image with an `alt` attribute.
 Turn on VoiceOver if you are on a Mac, tab to the Editor Output section, and use <kbd>Ctrl</kbd> + <kbd>Opt</kbd> + <kbd>Right Arrow</kbd>
         to navigate to these images.
-VoiceOver will announce the alt text.
-For the second image below, VoiceOver will not announce anything meaningful since there is no alt text.
+VoiceOver will announce the `alt` text.
+For the second image below, VoiceOver will not announce anything meaningful since there is no `alt` text.
       code: |
         <img
           alt="Teach Access Bridge logo"